 Now having a general idea about all the parts of a lithium-ion battery, let’s log in to the main article which is, indicating the perfect material for producing a lithium-ion battery.

 Anode Best Materials for a Lithium-ion Battery

 There is a range of materials used to manufacture the anode of a lithium-ion battery such as lithium, graphite, lithium-alloying materials, intermetallic, and silicon.
 Lithium can be simply pointed out as a perfect anode material but can cause problems with cyclic behavior.
-Graphite anodes can be considered as the most utilized anodic material since it has a very low price and is available enough.
+Graphite anodes can be considered the most utilized anodic material because of the very low price and sufficient availability.
 However, its poor theoretical capacity (372mAh/g) is of special concern.
-Alloy and intermetallic anodes however have high capacities, but can have mighty volume change that results a less lifespan.
+Alloy and intermetallic anodes have high capacities but can have mighty volume change that results in a less lifespan.

 Cathode Materials for a Lithium-ion Battery

 Generally used materials as the cathode part of a lithium-ion battery are, the oxides of lithium-metal (such as LiCoO2, LiMnO4), vanadium oxides, olivine, and rechargeable lithium oxides.
 Lithium-metal oxides encompassing cobalt and nickel are the most commonly selected materials but due to the scarce amount of cobalt in nature and its toxic characteristic, it may have some drawbacks.
 Manganese offers a low-cost alternative with a high thermal threshold but has some limited cycling behaviors.
 Vanadium oxides show large capacity and the best kinetics.
 However, due to lithium insertion and extraction, it may have cyclic limitations.